 - There are no rewards for good behaviour or punishments for bad.
-'Past behaviour' is listed as one of the criteria for deciding how the money is divided, but generally speaking, it doesn't work like that.
-It only counts if it has been really, really bad or if someone is being dishonest or trying to hide money and assets from the court.
+'Past behaviour' is listed as one of the criteria for deciding how the money is divided, but generally speaking, it only counts if it has been really, really bad or if someone is being dishonest or trying to hide money and assets from the court.

 - It’s very expensive to fight all the way about things using solicitors in court hearings.
-When this happens it’s not unusual for it to cost around £15,000 each.
-So it is best to come to agreements where you can and use solicitors wisely.
-(We explain how in 'Planning for the future').
+When this happens it’s not unusual for it to cost tens of thousands of pounds each.
+So it is best to come to agreements where you can and use solicitors wisely and avoid court hearings where you can.

 - You need to have been married or in a civil partnership for a year before you can apply for a divorce or dissolution.

 - Divorce or dissolution takes at least 26 weeks or 6 months.
 Due to the new system that came in in April 2022, it could take a bit longer.
 This is because of a big backlog and because lots of people will have held off from applying until the new rules came in to let them apply without blaming each other.
 If you cannot agree how to divide your home and money then it can take a lot longer.